booski/hostdb9/README.md

 ## DNS configuration format
 In general, the file format consists of lines consisting of a keyword followed by a value.
 A complete definition of a DNS object will usually require several grouped lines.

 The file can contain comments that are ignored by the program.
-Any text on a line following a `#` is considered a comment.
+A comment starts with a '#' (hash) character, and ends with a newline.

 Whenever a hostname must be specified, a shorthand can be used: All hostnames that do not contain a '.' (period) will automatically get the default domain (as spcified by the `tld` setting in `config.ini`) appended in DNS.